Rank One Hilbert Geometries: Introduction

-Benoist studied divisible Hilbert geometries and established connections between the geometry of $\Om$ and the regularity of its boundary $\bdry$ \cite{benoist_cd1}.
-In particular, he proved that strictly convex divisible Hilbert geometries have $C^{1}$ boundary and behave like compact Riemannian manifolds of strictly negative curvature: the geodesic flow is Anosov and $(\Om,\hil)$ (equivalently, $\G$) is Gromov hyperbolic.
-This analogy between strictly convex Hilbert geometries and Riemannian negative curvature was subsequently studied extensively by several authors with much success (see \cite{benoist_cd_survey} or \cite{marquis_survey} for a survey of results).
-However, the non-strictly convex Hilbert geometries have remained elusive.
+The boundary of a Hilbert geometry $\Om$, denoted by $\bdry$, is the topological boundary of $\Om$ as a subset of $\RP$.
+The regularity of $\bdry$ strongly influences the geometric properties of $(\Om,\hil)$.
+For instance, consider the class of \emph{strictly convex} Hilbert geometries, i.e. Hilbert geometries $\Om$ such that $\bdry$ does not contain any non-trivial projective line segments.
+Benoist showed that strictly convex divisible Hilbert geometries $(\Om,\G)$ have $C^1$ boundaries and behave like compact Riemannian manifolds of negative curvature (more precisely, $\G$ is Gromov hyperbolic and the geodesic flow is Anosov) \cite{benoist_cd1}.
+This analogy between strictly convex Hilbert geometries and Riemannian negative curvature was subsequently studied by many authors with much success (see \cite{benoist_cd_survey} or \cite{marquis_survey} for a survey).

+On the other hand, the \emph{non-strictly convex} Hilbert geometries (i.e. when $\bdry$ contains non-trivial projective line segments) have remained elusive.
 There are only a few examples (see Section \ref{sec:eg-div-hil-geom}) and, until recently, only a limited number of results.

-Taking a cue from the strictly convex case, one likens non-strictly convex Hilbert geometries to Riemannian non-positive curvature, or more generally, $\CAT(0)$ spaces.
-Marquis uses the epithet `damaged non-positive curvature' in \cite{marquis_survey} to express this viewpoint.
+Taking a cue from the strictly convex case, one hopes to liken non-strictly convex Hilbert geometries to Riemannian non-positive curvature, or more generally, $\CAT(0)$ spaces.
 This will be our guiding principle in this paper.
-But note that the analogy with Riemannian manifolds is not precise since Hilbert geometries are only Finsler (unless $\Om$ is $\Hb^n$).
-In fact, an old theorem of Kelly-Strauss \cite{KS1958} states that $\Om$ is $\CAT(0)$ if and only if $\Om$ is $\Hb^n$.
-Thus, one often needs to use very different tools and techniques while working with Hilbert geometries.
+But we remark that the similarity with CAT(0) geometry is superficial.
+In fact, an old theorem of Kelly-Strauss \cite{KS1958} states that $\Om$ is $\CAT(0)$ if and only if $\Om$ is the projective model of the real hyperbolic space.
+Thus, one needs to use very different tools and techniques for working with Hilbert geometries as compared to CAT(0) spaces.